guikarai/PERA/README.md

 * Available white space for Pervasive Encryption projects
 * Encryption maturity and skills
 * How optimized is the crypto environment
-* For z/OS
 * Data set structures, volumes and degree of elibility
- * 1. Network architecture, volumes of unsecured network connections
+* Network architecture, volumes of unsecured network connections
- * 2. Estimation of Impact of z/OS data set encryption on selected LPARs
+* Estimation of Impact of z/OS data set encryption on selected LPARs
- * 3. Estimation of Impact of z/OS coupling facility encryption on selected LPARs
+* Estimation of Impact of z/OS coupling facility encryption on selected LPARs
-* Eclusively for Linux guests and KVM hosts/guests
- * 1. File systems and volume structures, volumes and degree of elibility
+* :penguin: File systems and volume structures, volumes and degree of elibility
- * 2. Path for data migration for each guests
+* :penguin: Path for data migration for each guests
- * 3. Secured connections volumetry
+* :penguin: Secured connections volumetry

+**Note:** :penguin: is exlusively for Linux and KVM on IBM Z or IBM LinuxONE.

 PERDA includes two main livrables:
   * 1day on client site summary presentation